If you are seriously considering bringing a Siberian Husky into your life, here’s a comprehensive list of all the things new Husky owners should know.

 A Husky will happily stay outside and run about pretty much all day, given the opportunity.
 It’s important for their health and mental well-being to have enough time every day to expend their energy.

 Long walks are essential along with plenty of play sessions in between.
 Some owners invest in a doggy treadmill!
 These are actually ideal for huskies.

 Anyway, if you’re not prepared to give a Siberian Husky the exercise it needs then this probably isn’t the dog for you!

 2) The Siberian Husky Does Not Like to be Left Alone

-I know some friends who left their Huskies (they have a couple of sisters) in their conservatory for just a few hours (which was rare).
+Our friends left their Huskies (they have a couple of sisters) in their conservatory for just a few hours when they first had them.
 When they came back they noticed their conservatory windows were all steamed up, which they thought was somewhat strange.

 The ideal solution though is just to spend as much time with them as possible!